GENeco - Biofertilizer

 Potential for economic opportunities and Green Jobs

-· Creation of green jobs relating to construction and maintenance of NBS
+· Creation of green jobs relating to construction and maintenance of NbS

 Sustainable food production